yashachaurasia/aperture/README.md

 ### Why status is computed, not stored

 Status is derived from current data — storing it would create a consistency risk (stored status could become stale if moisture readings update).
-The `status` and `explanation` fields are computed at read time in the Django serializer via `SerializerMethodField`.
+The `status` and `explanation` fields are computed at request time in `fields/logic.py` and attached to the response in the view.
+The view handles HTTP concerns; the logic module handles domain reasoning — keeping them cleanly separated.

 ---